 How to make this easy sugar cookie recipe

 But these drop sugar cookies are in a different category entirely.
 They are impossibly thin and impossibly crispy.
 They shatter in your mouth when you take a bite, and then they melt into exquisite sugary bliss.
 You will get crumbs everywhere.
 You will have butter and oil on your fingers after eating them.
 And it will only give you an excuse to grab another one.

 They are scary easy to make.
-You don’t even have to roll the dough.
+You don’t even have to roll the dough, or chill it, meaning you can go from zero to warm cookies in 30 minutes.
 It’s a simple mixture that has butter, white sugar, powdered sugar, and vegetable oil.
 The oil is part of what makes them so crispy.
 The other thing that helps with texture is the cream of tartar.
 It gives these simple sugar cookies a tender crumb (that melt in your mouth texture), and the same tart aftertaste that you get with snickerdoodles.

 Here is Grandma Prudy’s original recipe.
 (When she got older, her doctor told her to cut back on salt, so she cut it out entirely from her baking.
 But what’s a cookie without a little salt?
 Terrible, according to everyone who tried them.
 Kris (her granddaughter) added it back in you can see.
 And also some mace.
 Or nutmed?? ha!
 Nutmeg would be pretty good in these.)

 Grandma Prudy is my husband Eric’s Swedish great-grandmother.
 Her parents were immigrants from Sweden.
 She was a lovely lady who I never had the chance to meet, but she left dozens and dozens of amazing recipes that we all remember her with.
 She was the Swedish cookie queen: